Arlington Heights, Illinois: Education

 There are also several private schools in Arlington Heights, such as St. Viator High School, Our Lady of Wayside School, St. James School, St. Peter Lutheran School and Christian Liberty Academy.
 Chicago Futabakai Japanese School, which offers day classes for Japanese students as well as weekend supplemental instruction, is located in Arlington Heights, in a former middle school.
 It moved there from Niles in 1998.

+Harper College is located in neighboring Palatine, but all of Arlington Heights is within the boundaries of Community College District 512, which serves Harper College and Arlington Heights residents are eligible to be considered resident students for tuition purposes.
+Roosevelt University (which acquired the former Robert Morris University through a merger), while based primarily in Chicago and Schaumburg, has one athletic facility in Arlington Heights at the site of the former Forest View High School.

+Arlington Heights School District 25, the Arlington Heights Park District, multiple churches, and also multiple private daycares offer preschool programs.